Visual Elements

 • To add a video to WPI’s YouTube channel or WPI’s Ensemble video library, send the video file to cmshelp@wpi.edu.

 • Do not use videos as primary sources of information.
-With shrinking attention spans, do not expect users to stay on the page long enough to watch a full video.
+Users have short attention spans and cannot be expected to stay on a page to watch a full video.
 Industry standards suggest 60 to 120 seconds is an ideal length.

 Watch a time-lapse video of the creation of WPI's newest mural.